assertpy/assertpy/README.md

 ### Snapshot Testing

 Take a snapshot of a python data structure, store it on disk in JSON format, and automatically compare the latest data to the stored data on every test run.
 The snapshot testing features of `assertpy` are borrowed from [Jest](https://facebook.github.io/jest/), a well-kwown and powerful Javascript testing framework.
+Snapshots require Python 3.

 For example, snapshot the following dict: